ishant4iZard/FluidSimSPH3D/README.md

 # FluidSimulation3D

-FluidSimulation3D is a 3D fluid simulation project that implements a fluid simulation using the **Smoothed Particle Hydrodynamics (SPH)** method, integrated with the **Marching Cubes** algorithm for surface reconstruction.
-This project leverages both CPU and GPU computations, utilizing OpenGL compute shaders for efficient handling of particle updates, density and pressure calculations, and mesh generation.
+A project that implements a fluid simulation using the **Smoothed Particle Hydrodynamics (SPH)** method, integrated with the **Marching Cubes** algorithm for surface reconstruction.
+It leverages both CPU and GPU computations, utilizing OpenGL compute shaders for efficient handling of particle updates, density and pressure calculations, and mesh generation.

-The framework for this project was provided by Professor Richard Davison, and changes have been made according to specific requirements.

 ## Features